Queensland Corrective Services encourages prisoners to maintain strong links with their family and friends during their time in prison.

 If the prisoner visits area does not provide toilets, facilities will be available before or after your visit in the administration building where you first signed in.
 If the prisoner visits area does provide toilets and you need to use them, in order to reduce the likelihood of contraband entering centres, the remainder of the visit may continue as non-contact or the visit may be terminated.

-Please make sure you keep an eye on your children at all times and ensure they do not interfere with or disturb other visitors or inmates during the visit period.
+Please make sure you keep an eye on your children at all times and ensure they do not interfere with or disturb other visitors or prisoners during the visit period.

 People who are believed to be under the influence of a substance will not be allowed to enter the prison.